nodeshift/tutorial/README.md

  Add this line after the `app.use(helmet());` line.
 This adds a `/live` endpoint to your application.
 As no liveness checks are registered, it will return as status code of 200 OK and a JSON payload of `{"status":"UP","checks":[]}`.

-Check that your `livenessProbe` Health Check endpoint is running:

-2. Start your application:
+2. Restart your application:

    ```sh
    npm start
    ```

-3. Visit the `live` endpoint [http://localhost:3000/live](http://localhost:3000/live).
+3. Check that your `livenessProbe` Health Check endpoint is running.
+Visit the `live` endpoint [http://localhost:3000/live](http://localhost:3000/live).

 For information more information on health/liveness checks, refer to the following:
  - [NodeShift Reference Architecture for Node.js Applications - Health Checks](https://github.com/nodeshift/nodejs-reference-architecture/blob/master/docs/operations/healthchecks.md)